-Select VCs carefully.
+- Select investors carefully.
 Don’t shop your plan.
-Instead, research your VCs carefully, looking for deal size, industry, and geographic preferences that match your plan.
+Instead, research your potential angel investors carefully, looking for deal size, industry, and geographic preferences that match your plan.
 I suggest you register and participate in gust.com, an angel investor platform that is free to entrepreneurs; and also Angel List, 500 Startups, and keep your eyes open for others.

-- Approach selected VCs correctly.
-For the VCs whose criteria match your plan, find out how they want you to communicate with them.
+- Approach selected investors correctly.
+For the angels whose criteria match your plan, find out how they want you to communicate with them.
 Gust.com and the others have their own procedures, and it’s good to follow their lead.
 Know whether your target investors prefer email summaries, summary documents, pitch decks, phone calls, or whatever.
 This is a matter of millions of dollars, so do it right.

 - Make sure you have a good relationship with an experienced attorney.
 You definitely need the right legal help to make a real deal.
 Make sure your attorney has been through similar deals; if not, then they should recommend a specialist instead.
 Investment deals are serious business.